Supersymmetric hybrid inflation with non-minimal coupling to gravity: The Model

-The Jordan frame action of our model (i. e. for the scalar fields $z^\alpha$ = $\Phi$, $\mathcal{S}$, $\mathcal{\bar{S}}$) can be written as \cite{Ferrara, Lee, Pallis1}
+The Jordan frame action of our model (i. e. for the scalar fields $z^\alpha$ = $\Phi$, $\mathcal{S}$, $\mathcal{\tilde{S}}$) can be written as \cite{Ferrara,Lee,Pallis1}

 where $\mathcal{F}$ is the frame function as given by equation (\ref{eq14}), $\mathcal{F}_{\alpha \bar{\beta}} = \frac{\partial^2\mathcal{F}}{\partial z^\alpha \partial\bar{z}^{\bar{\beta}}}$ and $\mathcal{D}_\mu = \partial_\mu - \mathbf{A}^A_\mu \kappa^\alpha_A$ are the covariant derivatives of scalar fields $z^\alpha$.
-Here $\mathbf{A}^A_\mu$ represents the vector gauge fields and $\kappa^\alpha_A$ for the Killing vector. $\mathcal{A}_\mu$ is the purely bosonic part of the on-shell value of the auxiliary field $A_\mu$ of supergravity, which is given by\footnote{Depending on a gauge field, the auxiliary pseudovector has an additional contribution, $+ \frac{1}{6}i\mathbf{A}_\mu^A(r_A - \bar{r}_A)$ if the K\"ahler potential is not gauge-invariant in direction A. Here $r_A$ is the holomorphic part of the transformation of the K\"ahler potential under gauge symmetry \cite{Ferrara, Lee}.}
+Here $\mathbf{A}^A_\mu$ represents the vector gauge fields and $\kappa^\alpha_A$ for the Killing vector. $\mathcal{A}_\mu$ is the purely bosonic part of the on-shell value of the auxiliary field $A_\mu$ of supergravity, which is given by\footnote{Depending on a gauge field, the auxiliary pseudovector has an additional contribution, $+ \frac{1}{6}i\mathbf{A}_\mu^A(r_A - \bar{r}_A)$ if the K\"ahler potential is not gauge-invariant in direction A. Here $r_A$ is the holomorphic part of the transformation of the K\"ahler potential under gauge symmetry \cite{Ferrara,Lee}.}

 Here $\mathcal{F}_\alpha = \frac{\partial \mathcal{F}}{\partial z^\alpha}$.
 Thus the kinetic terms of the scalar fields are partly determined by the value of $\mathcal{A}_\mu$.
-However, to achieve the canonical kinetic terms of scalar fields in the Jordan frame within the relation between $\mathcal{K}$ and $\mathcal{F}$ given by the equation (\ref{eq10}), it is required that $\mathcal{F}_{\alpha \bar{\beta}} = \partial_{\alpha \bar{\beta}}$ and $\mathcal{A}_\mu = 0$ \cite{Ferrara, Lee}.
+However, to achieve the canonical kinetic terms of scalar fields in the Jordan frame within the relation between $\mathcal{K}$ and $\mathcal{F}$ given by the equation (\ref{eq10}), it is required that $\mathcal{F}_{\alpha \bar{\beta}} = \delta_{\alpha \bar{\beta}}$ and $\mathcal{A}_\mu = 0$ \cite{Ferrara,Lee}.
 The first requirement can be achieved with our choice of the frame function (\ref{eq11}) (whose explicit form is given by the equation (\ref{eq14})).
-But second requirement can not be achieved in general due to the angular modes of complex scalar fields, except in the case when the moduli $\left|z^\alpha \right|$ dominate the dynamics during the cosmological evolution, the scalar kinetic terms can be of canonical form \cite{Ferrara, Lee}.
-As discussed in the previous section, due to our choice of holomorphic function $\mathcal{J}$, our model will give supergravity inflation with non-conformal but non-minimal coupling to gravity.
+But second requirement can not be achieved in general due to the angular modes of complex scalar fields, except in the case when the moduli $\left|z^\alpha \right|$ dominate the dynamics during the cosmological evolution, the scalar kinetic terms can be of canonical form \cite{Ferrara,Lee}.